i9or/blog-infra/README.md

 ### Environment variables

-Sometimes PM2 doesn't start services with new environment variables, to force variables update command below needs to be run:
+Sometimes PM2 doesn't start services with new environment variables.
+Command below forces PM2 to update environment variables to the latest version:

 ```commandline
 ansible staging -a "pm2 restart all -a"